 It is also important to bear in mind that the Reporting Authorized or Actual Exports and Imports of Conventional Arms under the ATT: Questions and Answers' booklet states that: 'The Treaty provides a list of information that States Parties are encouraged to include in their national records of authorized or actual exports (and, possibly, of imports and authorized transits and trans-shipments).
 It should be clear, however, that this list does NOT apply to the annual reporting obligation'.
 Therefore, the ATT annual report on exports and imports will utilize only some of the information contained in national records and it will also require a degree of aggregation.
 The 'Working paper on national-level measures to facilitate compliance with international reporting obligations', submitted by Sweden at CSP2 recommends the creation of a 'national procedures document' for reporting purposes, which can help to indicate which information is to be extracted from the records for reporting purposes, and also national processes for compiling the ATT annual report using information contained in national records.
-It also recommends the 'Creation and maintenance of a repository, electronic or otherwise, for all reporting data'.6
+It also recommends the 'Creation and maintenance of a repository, electronic or otherwise, for all reporting data'.2 inter-agency cooperation is necessary to gather all relevant data from national records in order to compile annual reports on authorised or actual arms exports and imports.
+With regards to inter-agency cooperation to fulfil reporting requirements under the ATT, the central collection point for the relevant data should also be responsible for the preparation of the annual report.